Since

 The usual arguments, in summary.

 For thousands of years, philosophers came up with ways which claim to deduce God’s existence.
 Ways which sounded reasonable to them, anyway.
 They won’t always to us.
-First time I heard St. Anselm’s ontological argument, my first response is, “Wait… that sounds ridiculous.”
-The rest sounded kinda reasonable, but that one sounded way too much like wishful thinking.
+First time I heard St. Anselm’s ontological argument, my first response is, “Wait… that sounds stupid.”
+The rest sounded kinda reasonable, but that one sounded to me like, “God has to exist, because I really really wish he existed.”

-When I was a kid I made the mistake of debating atheists, so that’s where I learned all their rebuttals.
-So in my upcoming articles about proving God’s existence, I’m gonna include the rebuttals.
-I don’t want you to be blindsided by them.
+I learned this the hard way.
+When I was a kid, I made the mistake of debating arguments.
+That’s where I learned all their rebuttals.
+So in any articles I write about proving God’s existence, I’ll include those rebuttals.
+I don’t want you to be blindsided by them like I was.

 And yes there are others, which I may add as I write about ’em.